Bolesław Bierut: In occupied Poland from 1943

 Upon his arrival in Warsaw, Bierut became a member of the Central Committee of the PPR, which comprised several individuals.
 The Secretariat had three members: General Secretary Paweł Finder, Franciszek Jóźwiak and Władysław Gomułka, whom Bierut did not know, but who quickly became his principal rival.
 Bierut lost his first confrontation over the management of Trybuna Wolności ('The Tribune of Freedom'), the party's press organ.

 In a major blow to the re-emergent Polish communist party, Finder and Fornalska were arrested by the Gestapo on 14 November 1943.
 They were executed in July 1944.
 They were the only people with the knowledge of radio codes needed to communicate with Moscow and such communications were indeed interrupted for several months.
 On 23 November 1943, the PPR chose Gomułka as its general secretary.

-However, on 31 December 1943, Bierut also assumed an important (as it turned out) office: chairmanship of the State National Council (Krajowa Rada Narodowa, KRN), a communist-led body established by Gomułka and the PPR.
+On 31 December 1943, Bierut assumed an important office: chairmanship of the State National Council (Krajowa Rada Narodowa, KRN), a communist-led body established by Gomułka and the PPR.
 The KRN was declared to be a wartime parliament of Poland and some splinter socialist and agrarian activists were co-opted.
 Starting with the KRN post, with Gomułka and others, Bierut would play a leading role in the establishment of communist Poland.

 In May 1944, the KRN delegation flew into Moscow.
 They were officially received at the Kremlin by Joseph Stalin; supremacy of the KRN was recognized by the Union of Polish Patriots, which operated in the Soviet Union under communist leadership.

 In June 1944 Bierut wrote a letter, meant for the Soviet leadership and addressed to Georgi Dimitrov in Moscow.
-He accused his Polish communist rival Gomułka of dictatorial tendencies and numerous offenses contrary to communist orthodoxy; if taken seriously, the accusations could have cost Gomułka his life.
-But they were not and Gomułka did not find out about the letter until 1948, when it was used against him in Poland.
+He accused his Polish communist rival Gomułka of dictatorial tendencies and numerous offenses contrary to Marxist–Leninist orthodoxy; if taken seriously, the accusations could have cost Gomułka his life but they were not, and Gomułka did not find out about the letter until 1948, when it was used against him in Poland.

 In July 1944, the Polish Committee of National Liberation (PKWN) was established in liberated Lublin province.
 Just before the outbreak of the Warsaw Uprising, on 31 July 1944, Bierut came to Świder.
 The next day he crossed the front line and arrived in Lublin, the seat of the PKWN.